gyu-eun-lee/ogs-data-analysis-tools/player_data_tools/readme.md

 * Creates a cleaned version of fetched games data for use in future statistical/data science applications.
 * Creates dump of player's games in SGF format.
 List of games can be pre-filtered.
 * Similar in spirit to the [Got Stats?](https://avavt.github.io/gotstats/#/) tool, but aimed at providing the raw data to the user for use in their own analysis projects.
+* Some pre-analyzed professional games (SGFs, JSONs, cleaned JSONs) are provided in the `./output/pro/` directory if you want to play around with datasets immediately.
+Gratitude goes to to [Baduk Movies](https://badukmovies.com/pro_games) for providing a database of pro games for the public domain.

 ## Usage